donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/seba-pod-helm-setup.md

 ## POD, OLT, and Subscriber Provisioning

 Below is where provisioning starts.
 These are specific to the QA pod so change yaml files to match your environment.
 Replace localip with whichever k8s host has the available NodePorts.
 See kubectl get svc.
+These TOSCA files being curl'ed into the pod represent the provisioning steps needed to build a pod, add an olt, add an onu, and then add a subscriber.
+These ultimately would be called upon by an OSS system, using either gRPC or RESTful calls.
+But for now we use curl to get things going.
 ```
 cd ~/source/podconfigs/tosca/att-workflow